-With its sci-fi-like cityscape, Dubai is emerging as a desert metropolis well beyond its era.
-Hollywood filmmakers have wasted no time in getting here, with scenes from future-set blockbusters Independence Day: Resurgence and most recently, Star Trek Beyond, filmed in the emirate over the last year.
-The city may have a starring role among Hollywood big leagues, but beyond the lights and cameras, Dubai's ground-breaking innovations and plans speak of a city invested in the future.
+With its sci-fi-like cityscape and constant drive toward innovation, Dubai is often called the city of the future.
+Hollywood filmmakers have wasted no time in getting here, with scenes from future-set blockbusters Independence Day: Resurgence and most recently, Star Trek Beyond, filmed in the emirate in October 2015.
+Fast forward to the future with the Dubai's latest ground-breaking innovations and plans.

 When it comes to architectural icons, there's no denying the world's tallest Burj Khalifa, the Cayan Tower (or 'twisty building' as it’s locally known) and the sail-shaped Burj Al Arab are the gleaming symbols of Dubai's skyline.
 They will eventually share the futuristic landscape with The Tower at Dubai Creek Harbour, a pin-like structure topping the Burj Khalifa in height and due to be built in time for Expo 2020.
 Plans are also underway for the Dubai Steps, a stairway ascending 100 metres into the clouds, and the world's tallest ferris wheel, Ain Dubai, located at the Bluewaters Island development off JBR.
 Meanwhile, Aladdin City in Dubai Creek will comprise of three adjoining towers shaped like giant genie lamps.